 © 2015 National Jewish Health, Policies & Guidelines

 National Jewish Health is an Affirmative Action/Equal Opportunity Employer, and we are committed to hiring a diverse and talented workforce.

-Our commitment is to provide equal employment opportunities for all job applicants in a manner that does not discriminate against any person because of race, religion, color, sex, age, marital status, national origin, sexual orientation, veteran’s status or disability in a tobacco and fragrance free environment.
+Our commitment is to provide equal employment opportunities for all job applicants in a manner that does not discriminate against any person because of race, color, national origin, sex, religion, age, genetic information, sexual orientation, gender identity, disability, veteran status or any other status protected by applicant law in a tobacco and fragrance free environment.